benjaminoakes/node-haiku/README.md

 While reading through the [Haiku documentation][hdocs] (more specifically, [Programming the Be Operating System][pbeos]), I realized that the event loop structure of the Haiku API is very similar to what [Node.js][njs] provides.
 Writing bindings for Node to interact with Haiku seems interesting.
 Primarily, this is a place for me to play with both Node and Haiku as I would like to learn more about both, just for fun.

+Want more of a background?
+See the documentation on the message (event) loop, BLooper, BHandler and BMessage.

   [hdocs]: http://haiku-os.org/documents
   [pbeos]: http://haiku-os.org/legacy-docs/programming_the_be_operating_system.pdf
   [njs]: http://nodejs.org/